Enrollment Process and Procedures

 - The annual enrollment period for students who are seeking enrollment at ACS will be October 1 thru February 15 and then again as needed to fill available seats through September 30th.
 The enrollment period will be widely advertised throughout the sending district at least one month in advance.
 Interested families are to contact the enrollement liaison, Diane Boutin for more information and to set up school tours.
 Attending information sessions/tours is not required as a condition of enrollment.

-- The 1st enrollment process for Kindergarten will take place on March 4th and for Grades 1-11 on March 3rd and will be held no later than the 15th of March yearly.
+- The 1st enrollment process for Kindergarten thru 11th grade will take place on March 1st and will be held no later than the 15th of March yearly.
 To be eligible to start Kindergarten the applicant must be 5 by September 1 of the next school year.
 To be eligible for Grades 1-11 the applicant must be enrolled in school elsewhere.
 All Applications for Grades K-11 must be received by ACS starting the 1st business day of October and ending on the 1st business day of February.

 - Applications for the next school year will be available beginning on the 1st business day of October and are due on the 1st business day of February.
 The application deadline will be publicized at least one month in advance.

 - ACS will enroll new students in grades K-11, following Certified Massachusetts Regulations (603 CMR 1.06(4(d)) requirements.